-Each stage of application review is conducted confidentially, and all CPRIT Scientific Peer Review Panel members, Scientific Review Council members, Program Integration Committee members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
+Each stage of application review is conducted confidentially, and all CPRIT Scientific Peer Review Panel members, Scientific Review Council members, PIC members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
 All technological and scientific information included in the application is protected from public disclosure pursuant to Health and Safety Code §102.262(b).

-Individuals directly involved with the review process operate under strict conflict of interest prohibitions.
+Individuals directly involved with the review process operate under strict conflict-of-interest prohibitions.
 All CPRIT Scientific Peer Review Panel members and Scientific Review Council members are non-Texas residents.
 An applicant will be notified regarding the peer review panel assigned to review the grant application.
-Peer review panel members are listed by panel on CPRIT's Web site.
-By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, Chapter 703, Section 703.9.
+Peer review panel members are listed by panel on CPRIT's website.
+By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, chapter 703, section 703.9.

-Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals-an Oversight Committee member, a Program Integration Committee member, a Scientific Review Panel member or a Scientific Review Council member.
-Applicants should note that the CPRIT Program Integration Committee is comprised of the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
-The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant applications or letters of interest are accepted.
+Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals-an Oversight Committee member, a PIC member, a Scientific Review Panel member, or a Scientific Review Council member.
+Applicants should note that the CPRIT PIC comprises the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
+The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.
+The prohibition on communication does not apply to the time period when preapplications or letters of interest are accepted.
 Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant applicant from further consideration for a grant award.